Robert Griswold: Collegiate swimming career

-Griswold competed for two NCAA Division II schools, Carson-Newman University in Tennessee (on a swimming scholarship, swimming for the Carson–Newman Eagles) and Fresno Pacific University in California (swimming for the Fresno Pacific Sunbirds) during his NCAA swimming career that began fall 2015.
-He graduated from Indiana State University, where he had competed for the Indiana State Sycamores in swimming, in 2020 with a bachelor's degree in communications.
+Griswold competed for two NCAA Division II schools, Carson-Newman University in Tennessee and Fresno Pacific University in California during his NCAA swimming career that began fall 2015.
+He also competed for Indiana State University, where graduated from in 2020 with a bachelor's degree in communications.
 After college he began clerking at a law firm in St. Louis, Missouri.

 International swimming career

 Griswold competed at his first international meet in 2014, and rose to prominence within the S8 classification initially gaining success in the distance freestyle events, winning his first world championships bronze in 2015.

 He followed up his World Championships medals by qualifying for the Rio 2016 Paralympic Games and winning a bronze medal in the 100 m backstroke.
 He also placed fourth in the 200 m individual medley and fifth in the 400 m freestyle.

 In 2016 began an era of dominance in the S8 100m backstroke, winning the event at the 2017 World Championships and 2019 World Championships.
 He carried his success into the 2020 Tokyo Paralympic Games by winning the gold medal by 4.27 seconds and breaking the world record.

 At the 2017 World Championships he was the most decorated American male, with two gold medals and two silver medals and was honored by being chosen as the flagbearer at the opening ceremonies.

 In addition to his gold medal in the 100m backstroke, Griswold won a gold medal in the 100m butterfly at the 2020 Tokyo Paralympic Games.
 He placed fourth in the 200 m individual medley and fifth in the 400 m freestyle.

 At the 2022 World Para Swimming Championships, Griswold claimed his third consecutive title in the 100 m backstroke S8.
 He also claimed world titles in the 100 m butterfly and 200 m individual medley.
 Griswold won silver medals in the 100 m freestyle and the 4x100 freestyle relay 34pts and a bronze medal in the 400 m freestyle.